 - Sekiu, Washington, USA

 A. Hi Al.

-In these days of prolonged recession there are "We buy gold" stores on every other street corner in the cities and suburbs.
-If they are uninterested in buying it, it should give you a sense of its value.
+In these days of prolonged recession there are "We buy gold!" stores on every other street corner in the cities and suburbs.
+If none of them are uninterested in buying it, it should give you a sense of its value vs. the cost of recovery.
 Modern gold plating tends to be from 10 to 40 millionths of an inch thick, often even thinner.
-You will see many costume jewelry manufacturers rejecting the idea of "micron gold" (coatings of 40 millionths thick) as being thicker than they are willing to apply.
+You will see many costume jewelry manufacturers rejecting the idea of "micron gold" (coatings of 40 millionths thick) as being much thicker than they are willing to apply.
 Please do a simple volume calculation of how much gold you actually have.
 Good luck.

 Ted Mooney, P.E.
 RET

 I have reversed plating of gold in an acid bath; now how do I get it to gold bullion?toni parker